 That is when Ramadan really becomes a source of peace and solace...
 True fasting is self-purification; and from this, a rich inner life that brings about values such as justice, generosity, patience, kindness, forgiveness, mercy and empathy—values that are indispensable for the success of the community.”

-As Muslims around the world begin the observance of Ramadan this month, it’s a great opportunity, whatever your religion or spiritual practice, to consider and engage in what helps you (re)discover the sacred, and what opens your heart to others.
+As Muslims around the world begin the observance of Ramadan, it’s a great opportunity, whatever your religion or spiritual practice, to consider and engage in what helps you (re)discover the sacred, and what opens your heart to others.
 What practices, rituals, observances help you open to something greater, to fellow beings, and to how we’re inextricably connected?

 Read Mike Ghouse's full essay here.